(This is a reader-submitted review as part of our gun review contest. See details here.)

 Concealability: * * * * *

+This is an excellent personal-protection firearm.
 The hammerless J-frame has snag-free rounding to being with, and in a good pocket holster (Mika or DeSantis preferred) looks like you’ve got a large smart phone.

 Customize This: * * *